A LITTLE ABOUT US

 YOUR POSITION WITH TNC

-The Nature Conservancy is seeking a strong leader for Nevada State Director as we execute on our ambitious conservation goals.
-A trusted name in conservation within the state and beyond, The Nature Conservancy in Nevada has worked for 35 years to protect the state’s cherished landscapes and develop sound science to support ecology, economy, and innovative conservation.
-With a strong and talented staff of 23 located across the state, a budget of $5.4M, a Board of Trustees comprised of 13 members, and a resilient, robust program in place, this role offers a unique opportunity to design and implement a strategic approach to Nevada’s conservation priorities and to help shape a resilient, viable future for all Nevadans.
+The Nature Conservancy is seeking a strong leader for Arizona State Director as we execute on our ambitious conservation goals.
+A trusted name in conservation within the state and beyond, The Nature Conservancy in Arizona has worked to protect the state’s cherished landscapes and develop sound science to support ecology, economy, and innovative conservation.
+With a strong and talented staff of 64 located across the state, a Board of Trustees comprised of 21 members, and a resilient, robust program in place, this role offers a unique opportunity to design and implement a strategic approach to Arizona’s conservation priorities—and to help shape a resilient, viable future for all Arizonians.

-The Nevada State Director drives the Nevada Chapter’s conservation strategy, public policy leadership, and fundraising functions.
-They work closely with the Nevada Board of Trustees to create and implement the Chapter’s conservation strategies in alignment with The Nature Conservancy’s Shared Conservation Agenda priorities.
+The Arizona State Director drives the Chapter’s conservation strategy, public policy leadership, marketing, and fundraising functions.
+They work closely with the Arizona Board of Trustees to create and implement the Chapter’s conservation strategies in alignment with The Nature Conservancy’s Shared Conservation Agenda priorities.

-The Conservancy has worked in Nevada for 35 years, working with partners to protect over one million acres of land, using our science and policy to help Nevada manage its most valuable resource – water, and using our science to inform decisions about how to advance development and storage of solar energy.
+The Conservancy has worked in Arizona for 50 years, protecting over one million acres of land, serving as a trusted partner in state and regional land and water management initiatives, and safeguarding more than 240 miles of stream and river habitat.
+The Arizona Chapter has been a collaborative leader creating the state’s first voluntary land protection agreement, first instream flow right, first ecological controlled burn and more.
+The Conservancy is also building the case for investment in nature-based solutions in cities and building capacity in local communities to advocate and bring together diverse partners to promote sustainable solutions at scale.
+These efforts include partnerships with state and federal agencies, corporations, other non-profits, agriculture, and local communities.
 The State Director plays a key role in helping further this impactful work by leading the chapter staff, developing new and existing donors, forming partnerships and building a broader constituency for conservation across the state.
 The State Director is accountable for the chapter’s success in implementing TNC’s global conservation approach, producing measurable results and maintaining and strengthening organizational values.

 RESPONSIBILITIES & SCOPE

-- Overall responsibility for conservation results, philanthropy activities and goals of the Nevada Chapter, and for integration of regional and global priorities;
+- Overall responsibility for conservation results, philanthropy activities and goals of the Arizona Chapter, and for integration of regional and global priorities;

 - Manages the development and execution of the chapter’s strategic conservation plan, three-year budget and financial plans, and annual work programs, all delivered on time and within budget;